What Is the Consolidated Appropriations Act?

 The one important caveat is that the hardship discharge is only granted after notice of hearing.
 This means that the judge has a certain amount of discretion to grant this type of discharge.
 Therefore, the debtor better have a sympathetic fact pattern to succeed.

-For more information on Bankruptcy In California, a free 20 Minute Phone Strategy is your next best step.
+For more information on Bankruptcy In California, a free 20 Minute Phone Strategy Session is your next best step.
 Get the information and legal answers you are seeking by calling (562) 777-9159 today.

 Call For Your Free 20 Minute Phone Strategy